Vincent van Gogh: Letters

 The most comprehensive primary source on Van Gogh is his correspondence with his younger brother, Theo.
 Their lifelong friendship, and most of what is known of Vincent's thoughts and theories of art, are recorded in the hundreds of letters they exchanged from 1872 until 1890.
 Theo van Gogh was an art dealer and provided his brother with financial and emotional support as well as access to influential people on the contemporary art scene.

 Theo kept all of Vincent's letters to him, but Vincent kept only a few of the letters he received.
-After both had died, Theo's widow Jo Bonger-van Gogh arranged for the publication of some of their letters.
+After both had died, Theo's widow Johanna van Gogh-Bonger arranged for the publication of some of their letters.
 A few appeared in 1906 and 1913; the majority were published in 1914.
 Vincent's letters are eloquent and expressive, have been described as having a "diary-like intimacy", and read in parts like autobiography.
 Translator Arnold Pomerans wrote that their publication adds a "fresh dimension to the understanding of Van Gogh's artistic achievement, an understanding granted to us by virtually no other painter."
+The letters are also regarded as an important source for understanding Van Gogh's artistic methods, working practices, and evolving theories of colour and composition.

 Vincent van Gogh (left) in 1873, when he worked at the Goupil & Cie gallery in The Hague; his brother, Theo (pictured right, in 1878), was a lifelong supporter and friend.